-- 1. Open Microsoft SQL Server Management Studio (SSMS). - 2.
-In the Object Explorer pane, open Management, right-click Maintenance Plans, and then select Maintenance Plan Wizard. - 3.
-In the Select Plan Properties page, in Name, type a name for your INOW6 maintenance plan, click Separate schedules for each task, and then click Next. - 4.
-In the Select Maintenance Tasks page, select every task except for Define Reorganize Index, Shrink Database, Create Maintenance Cleanup Task, and Execute SQL Server Agent Job, and then click Next. - 5.
+- 4. Open Microsoft SQL Server Management Studio (SSMS). - 5.
+In the Object Explorer pane, open Management, right-click Maintenance Plans, and then select Maintenance Plan Wizard. - 6.
+In the Select Plan Properties page, in Name, type a name for your INOW maintenance plan, click Separate schedules for each task, and then click Next. - 7.
+In the Select Maintenance Tasks page, select every task except for Define Reorganize Index, Shrink Database, Create Maintenance Cleanup Task, and Execute SQL Server Agent Job, and then click Next. - 8.
 In the Select Maintenance Task Order page, accept the default settings, and then click Next.

-- 6. In the Define Database Check Integrity Task page, create the maintenance task to check the integrity of the INOW database, which examines the allocation and structural integrity of the tables and indexes in the database.
-To do this, complete the following steps. - 1.
-Click Databases, select These databases, and then select INOW6. - 2.
-Click OK. - 3.
-Verify that Include indexes is selected. - 4.
-Under Schedule, click Change. - 5.
-In the Job Schedule Properties dialog box, verify that the Schedule type is set to Recurring, and under Frequency, set Occurs to Daily. - 6.
+- 9. In the Define Database Check Integrity Task page, create the maintenance task to check the integrity of the INOW database, which examines the allocation and structural integrity of the tables and indexes in the database.
+To do this, complete the following substeps. - 1.
+Click Databases, select These databases, and then select INOW. - Click OK. - Verify that Include indexes is selected. - 4.
+Under Schedule, click Change. - In the Job Schedule Properties dialog box, verify that the Schedule type is set to Recurring, and under Frequency, set Occurs to Daily. - 6.
 Under Daily frequency, specify an off-peak time, and then click OK. - 7.
-In the Define Database Check Integrity Task page, click Next. - 7.
-In the Define Rebuild Index Task page, create the task to rebuild the indexes for all tables and views in INOW6 by setting the following options. - 1.
-Click Databases, select These databases, and then click INOW6. - 2.
-Click OK. - 3.
+In the Define Database Check Integrity Task page, click Next. - 10.
+In the Define Rebuild Index Task page, create the task to rebuild the indexes for all tables and views in INOW by setting the following options. - 1.
+Click Databases, select These databases, and then click INOW. - Click OK. - 3.
 Under Schedule, click Change. - 4.
 In the Job Schedule Properties dialog box, verify that the Schedule type is set to Recurring, and under Frequency, specify when you want to perform this task, such as daily, weekly, or monthly, and then click OK. - 5.
-In the Define Rebuild Index Task page, click Next. - 8.
-In the Define Update Statistics Task page, create the task to automatically update statistics, which optimize performance, by setting the following options. - 1.
-Click Databases, select These databases, and then click INOW6. - 2.
+In the Define Rebuild Index Task page, click Next. - 11.
+In the Define Update Statistics Task page, create the task to update statistics automatically, which optimize performance by setting the following options. - 1.
+Click Databases, select These databases, and then click INOW. - 2.
 Click OK. - 3.
 Under Schedule, click Change. - 4.
 In the Job Schedule Properties dialog box, verify that the Schedule type is set to Recurring, and under Frequency, set Occurs to Daily. - 5.
 Under Daily Frequency, specify an off-peak time, and then click OK. - 6.
-In the Define Update Statistics Task page, click Next. - 9.
+In the Define Update Statistics Task page, click Next. - 12.
 In the Define History Cleanup Task page, create a task to clear old task history by setting the following options. - 1.
 Under Select the historical data to delete, verify that all three options are selected. - 2.
 Under Remove historical data older than, select the time span that meets your needs. - 3.
 Under Schedule, click Change. - 4.
 In the Job Schedule Properties dialog box, verify that the Schedule type is set to Recurring, and under Frequency, set Occurs to Daily. - 5.
-Under Daily Frequency, specify an off-peak time, and then click OK. - 6.
-In the Define History Cleanup Task page, click Next.
+Under Daily Frequency, specify an off-peak time, and then click OK. - In the Define History Cleanup Task page, click Next.